 Joni also explored the breadth of opportunities in the industry.
 “Because partnerships is a new discipline, there are no best practices developed from 20+ years of people that have worked in the industry.”
 Joni recommends women in the partnerships industry, “use that relatively blank canvas to your advantage to help shape what partnerships is, how it operates, and what defines success.”

 The biggest piece of advice Joni has for females in the industry is, “Whether you’re more junior or senior in your partnership career, I always recommend networking with people outside your organization.
 It gives you alternate approaches and viewpoints from your own perspectives.
 Learning about how others tackle goals and problems, gives you more to draw from and better shape your style.
 Take the time to seek out partnership leaders from industries different from your own.
 Different industries can approach partnerships very differently and those insights can give a unique perspective that you could use to relate to your specific industry of partnerships.”

 Launching Women in Partnerships

-Joni believes that creating a women in partnerships group gives women a crucial network and support system to grow their career and shape themselves for the better.
+Joni believes that creating a Women in Partnerships group gives women a crucial network and support system to grow their careers and shape themselves for the better.
 The group is just getting off the ground.
 It’s primarily been a way to network with like-minded women by asking and giving partnership advice, sharing articles & books that relate to our experiences.
 Any Partnership Leaders member that identifies as a woman is encouraged to join.